lindsayevanslee/end-teddington-now/README.md

 The final processed data files used by the website:

-- **`data/comedians_probability.csv`** - Contains comedian names and their calculated probability scores
+- **`data/comedians_probability.csv`** - Contains comedian names, URLs (for unique identification), and their calculated probability scores
-- **`data/footballers_probability.csv`** - Contains footballer names and their calculated probability scores
+- **`data/footballers_probability.csv`** - Contains footballer names, URLs (for unique identification), and their calculated probability scores
+- **`data/combinations_2025-11-25.csv`** - Contains all valid comedian-footballer pairings that have a combined probability matching a specific threshold (0.000001).
+This file is used to filter and renormalize conditional probabilities in the interactive website.

-These files are used directly by the Quarto website to populate the interactive tables.
+These files are used directly by the Quarto website to populate the interactive tables and determine valid pairings.

 ## The Website